eduNEXT/eox-theming/README.rst

 | Redwood          | >= 7.0       |
 +------------------+--------------+

-* From Lilac version Django 2.2 is not supported, you should use Django 3.2 and eox-tenant >=4.0.
+⚠️ From Lilac version Django 2.2 is not supported, you should use Django 3.2 and eox-tenant >=4.0.

+The plugin is configured for the latest release (Redwood).
+If you need compatibility for previous releases, go to the README of the relevant version tag and if it is necessary you can change the configuration in ``eox_theming/settings/common.py``.

+🚨 If the release you are looking for is not listed, please note:

+- If the Open edX release is compatible with the current eox-theming version (see `Compatibility Notes <https://github.com/eduNEXT/eox-theming?tab=readme-ov-file#compatibility-notes>`_), the default configuration is sufficient.
+- If incompatible, you can refer to the README from the relevant version tag for configuration details (e.g., `v2.0.0 README <https://github.com/eduNEXT/eox-theming/blob/v2.0.0/README.rst>`_).

 ************
 Installation